Hacker News

 If you actually look at the coupling of environmental pressure with historical empirical economic growth measured by GDP, we can't go on like this for even a few decades more, if we want to avoid complete ecological collapse.
 Trusting humankind's future on theoretical armchair economics magically becoming a reality, despite decades of evidence to the contrary, is complete madness.

-4 minutes ago by fshbbdssbbgdd
+4 years ago by fshbbdssbbgdd

 Most US states grew their GDP while shrinking emissions from 2005 to 2017: https://www.wri.org/insights/ranking-41-us-states-decoupling...